-UNT Denton students, faculty, and staff may have remote access to university licensed software for academic.
+UNT Denton students, faculty, and staff may have remote access to university licensed software for academic use.
 These applications are hosted on UNT servers and presented virtually to your on- or off-campus computer, meaning that you may use these full applications without the need to install them on your local computer.

 Request access by submitting a UNT IT Help Ticket and selecting the "Virtual" offering.

 1. Available Software